ayushjaiz/interview-platform/README.md

-# Project Name
+# ML Interview Platform

 ## Overview

-This project is a real-time voice communication application built with Next.js.
-It integrates **Deepgram** for speech-to-text (STT) conversion and **Gemini LLM** for natural language processing (NLP).
-The application facilitates interactive conversations by converting user speech to text, generating responses via Gemini LLM, and converting the text back into speech for a seamless, voice-driven interface.
+This project is an AI-powered interview platform built with Next.js.
+It integrates Deepgram for speech-to-text (STT) conversion and Gemini LLM for natural language processing (NLP).
+The platform facilitates interactive interviews by converting the user's spoken answers into text, generating responses or questions via Gemini LLM, and converting the generated text back into speech for a seamless, voice-driven interview experience.

 Project Video: https://youtu.be/NM5Y3exMh4U